grafana/athena-datasource/README.md

 #### Inspecting the query

-Grafana supports macros that Athena does not which means a query may not necessarily always work when copy/pasted directly into Athena.
-To view the full interpolated query which should always work directly in Athena, click the Query Inspector button, and the full query will be visible under the "Query" tab.
+Grafana supports macros that Athena does not, which means a query might not work when copied and pasted directly into Athena.
+To view the full interpolated query, which works directly in Athena, click the **Query Inspector** button.
+The full query is displayed under the **Query** tab.

 ### Templates and variables